 We collect information about you when you subscribe to our newsletters.
-We also collect information when you register to attend events organised by or involving Impetus.
+We also collect information when you register to attend an event or join a group organised by or involving Impetus.
 Website usage information is collected using cookies.

 How will we use the information about you?

 We hold information about you to provide you updates on our research reports, policy briefings, projects, publications and forthcoming events.
-If you register to attend an event organised by or involving Impetus, we may pass your personal information to venues, partners, funders, and speakers involved with that event.
+If you register to attend an event or join a group organised by or involving Impetus, we may pass your personal information to venues, partners, funders, and speakers involved with that event or group.
 We will not share your information for marketing purposes with other companies or organisations.